 Company’s balance sheet has three major sections: assets, liabilities and owner’s equity.
 As a general accounting rule, assets must equals liabilities and owner’s equity.
 It’s known as balance sheet equation or basic accounting equation, which is the foundation of the double-entry accounting system.

 The basic accounting equation given below is a simple algebraic formula which ensures that the balance sheet remains balanced.

 Asset = liabilities + Owners equity

 This basic accounting equation states how three major components of a balance sheet are associated with each other.

 Double entry system of bookkeeping ensures that each accounting entry made on the debit side should have a corresponding entry on the credit side to keep the equation balanced.

-For instance, if a business takes loan from a bank, the borrowed capital will raise assets and the loan amount will also raise liabilities.
-In this way, accounting equation will tally with the increase in asset and increase in liability.
+For instance, if a business takes out a loan from a bank, the borrowed capital will raise assets and the loan amount will also raise liabilities.
+In this way, the accounting equation will tally with the increase in asset and increase in liability.

 Assets – Left side of basic accounting equation

 Assets are shown on the balance sheet as resources owned or controlled by a company.
 It includes;